samfish204/CSE465-Lab2/README.md

 cd lab02
 ```

-Now -- it is annoyting to keep typing passwords every time we clone, push, or pull from gitlab.
+Now -- it is annoying to keep typing passwords every time we clone, push, or pull from gitlab.
 An easy way to fix this is to type

 ```